odjhey/blog/posts/mediocrity.md

 _"There is nothing wrong with the ordinary."_

-Many are content with a simple ordinary life, but simple may sometimes not always translate to easier, a famous quote goes;
+Many are content with a simple ordinary life, but ordinary may sometimes not always translate to easier, a famous quote goes;

 > _Ninety-nine percent of people in the world are convinced they are incapable of achieving great things, so they aim for the *mediocre*.
 The level of competition is thus fiercest for 'realistic' goals, paradoxically making them the most time and energy-consuming.”_ <div style="text-align: right; "><small>_Timothy Ferriss_</small></div>